 You put those two together, and the latter says: “I love how your eyes close whenever you kiss me.
 I just love how you love me!” and the former (Trancer) says: “Can we just be quiet now and get into it?”

 Sex is dramatic, with high self-esteem.
-All playfulness and creative.
+All playfulness and creative, exhibitionistic, even.
 Sexual skills are valued.
 Novelty keeps things interesting.

-This one, called “Role Enactor,” would really conflict if together with the romantic Partner Engager who shouts:
+This one, called “Role Enactor,” would really conflict together with the romantic Partner Engager who shouts:

 “Why don’t you just love ME!
 Why do we need these outfits, movies, and sex in daring places!”